11 ways to play a D minor chord on guitar

 Building upon the previous chord shape, you can also add the 3rd finger to the 5th string.
 Technically, this can be called a D minor in 2nd inversion because the 5th of the chord is in the bass.

-You can also check out this other post for more on how to play chord inversions on the guitar.
+You can also check out this other lesson for more on how to play chord inversions on the guitar.

 D minor barre chord 6th string